like excelsior, but for effort into responses other than lols.

 wtf biscuits and gravy are delicious just like BLOOD SAUSAGE oi mates

 ― the utility infielder of theatre (Neanderthal), Thursday, 4 November 2021 21:33 (one year ago) link

 oh I'm sure it's delicious, I've eaten worse-looking things which tasted fine

-― edited to reflect developments which occurred (Camaraderie at Arms Length), Thursday, 4 November 2021 21:35 (ten months ago) link
+― edited to reflect developments which occurred (Camaraderie at Arms Length), Thursday, 4 November 2021 21:35 (one year ago) link

 ― the utility infielder of theatre (Neanderthal),